-- To promote the application of Green Flag standards across the borough thereby raising standards overall. - To streamline the Green Flag Award application process in order to maximise resources available for consultation and the implementation of garden improvements. - To enable, as a result, an increase in the number of green spaces that Weymouth & Portland Borough Council can put forward for a Green Flag Award.
+- To promote the application of Green Flag standards across Weymouth Town Council parks and open spaces thereby raising standards overall. - To streamline the Green Flag Award application process in order to maximise resources available for consultation and the implementation of garden improvements. - To enable, as a result, an increase in the number of green spaces that Weymouth Town Council can put forward for a Green Flag Award.